Expert Eye Tests in Northern Ireland

 You can check if you qualify for NHS entitlement by clicking the link

-An ocular coherence tonometry is an instrument that scans below the surface of the retina and optic nerve.
+An Optical Coherence Tomographer (OCT) is an instrument that scans below the surface of the retina and optic nerve.
 It’s used for diagnosing wet and dry AMD and allows us to add hospital grade scans to your referrals.
 It’s also useful for treating macular degeneration and glaucoma patients.

 The enhanced scan of your retina can reveal changes and allows us to inspect layers of the retina which are otherwise unseen.
 It can identify changes early in cases of macular degeneration and the instrument analysis can reveal changes in potential glaucoma sufferers, before the data would register on a standard test.
 The equipment’s true value to our patients is the reassurance it can provide.

 The cost of this scan is only £35.

 If you’ve recently disclosed an eye condition that affects the quality of your vision, the DVLA will likely require you to take a visual field test.